feross/studynotes.org/CONTRIBUTING.md

 ### SETUP

-StudyNotes keeps sensitive information like secret keys and passwords in the file `secret/index.js` which is not checked into git.
+Study Notes keeps sensitive information like secret keys and passwords in the file `secret/index.js` which is not checked into git.
 There is an example file `secret/index-sample.js` that shows what structure this file must take.